red-collar-official/flutter_kore/README.md

 In the last example we also can see that every interactor also has <b>savedStateObject</b>.

-When we override <b>savedStateObject</b> so interactor can save state to <b>SharedPreferences</b> or other provider It later can be restored with <b>onRestore</b>.
+When we override <b>savedStateObject</b> so interactor can save state to <b>SharedPreferences</b> or other provider

+It later can be restored with <b>onRestore</b>.
 It also has <b>isRestores</b> flag - that is false by default.

+By default state key in saved object is equals to state runtime type, but you can override it with <b>stateId</b> getter

 You can also specify input type for every interactor in annotation: